 Atrioventricular septal defects are a diverse set of congenital heart defects that differ in their anatomical arrangement, the presence and severity of septal and valvular abnormalities.
-Based on anatomical features, may be classed as whole, partial, and intermediate types.
+Based on anatomical features, these can be classified as whole, partial, or intermediate types.